pranavpeter2050/community/README.md

 Safari also doesn't dupport the `beforeinstallprompt` event.So no *Home screen Installation* for Safari.
 `background-sync` is not supported by Safari, so *NO offline post creation*.

+### Safaring - Fixing "New post not shown in Homepage sometimes" issue

+This issue apparently happens due to Safari's **overly aggressive caching** for AJAX requests.
+To solve this, we reload the page after adding a little delay inside the `then()` block in `createPost` api axios call.
+See `CameraPage.vue: line 236`.

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.